Marrakesh is one of the most important cities in Morocco. It is located at the south of the country, close to the Atlas.

 2. Bargain in the souks

-Finding bargains in this open-air market is easy and tough at the same time.
-Although if it is a bargain or not will depend on your haggle skills.
+Finding bargains in this open-air market in Marrakesh is easy and tough at the same time.
+Although if it is a bargain or not will depend on your bargaining skills.
 Tip: ask for the price and then start offering 20% off the price you´ve been told.
 If you end up paying 50% or less of the original price, you can be happy.
 Don´t start bargaining if you are not interested in making a purchase.
 They take it seriously and feel really and truly offended.
 Don´t be surprised if they start shouting at you if you leave in the middle of a transaction.

 3. Eat like a local